apache/flink-web/faq.md

 entries `taskmanager.memory.fraction` or `taskmanager.memory.size`.
 See the
 [Configuration Reference]({{ site.docs-snapshot }}/setup/config.html) for details.
 This will leave more memory to JVM heap, but may cause data processing tasks to go to disk more often.

+Another reason for OutOfMemoryExceptions is the use of the wrong state backend.
+By default, Flink is using a heap-based state backend for operator state in streaming jobs.
+The `RocksDBStateBackend` allows state sizes larger than the available heap space.

 ### Why do the TaskManager log files become so huge?